Budesonide (budesonide tablet, film coated, extended release) Dailymed

 Before you take budesonide extended-release tablets tell your healthcare provider about all of your medical conditions, including if you:

-• have liver problems.• are planning to have surgery.• have chickenpox or measles or have recently been near anyone with chickenpox or measles.• have an infection.• have or had a family history of diabetes, cataracts or glaucoma.• have or had tuberculosis.• have high blood pressure (hypertension).• have decreased bone mineral density (osteoporosis).• have stomach ulcers.• are pregnant or plan to become pregnant.
+• have liver problems.• are planning to have surgery.• have chickenpox or measles or have recently been near anyone with chickenpox or measles.• have an infection, including fungal and threadworm (Strongyloides) infections.• have or had a family history of diabetes, cataracts or glaucoma.• have or had tuberculosis.• have high blood pressure (hypertension).• have decreased bone mineral density (osteoporosis).• have stomach ulcers.• have malaria of the brain (cerebral malaria).• are pregnant or plan to become pregnant.
 Budesonide extended-release tablets may harm your unborn baby.
 Tell your healthcare provider if you are pregnant or think you are pregnant.• are breastfeeding or plan to breastfeed.
 Budesonide can pass into your breast milk and may harm your baby.
 You and your healthcare provider should decide if you will take budesonide extended-release tablets or breastfeed.
 You should not do both.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Budesonide extended-release tablets and other medicines may affect each other causing side effects.